 Filled Won Ton Cups turkey pork beef

 There’s just something about using the wonton wrapper in these little puppies that works out so well.
 The outside edges are a little crunchy, but the bottom of the wrappers, where the filling has sat has just a bit of chewiness.
 They’re a delight, especially if you sprinkle just a touch of sea salt on those crispy outside corners.

-And while can you use Barbecue and Cheese in your Filled Wonton cups, and it IS one of my fave fillings to this day, you’re really not limited at all to what you can do with these.
-You can go with all kinds of “meaty” kinds of fillings as long as it’s something that will kind of hold together (you don’t want your guests spewed with food when they bite into one) and something that’s not too wet.
-Think about sloppy joes or a thick, not too wet chili.
+• You can go with all kinds of “meaty” type of fillings as long as it’s something that will kind of hold together (you don’t want your guests spewed with food when they bite into one) and something that’s not too wet.
+Think about sloppy joes or a thick, not-too-wet chili.

-Creamy fillings are great, too.
-Something along the lines of Crab Rangoon (crab mixed with cream cheese) or a hot Chicken Salad.
-Really the sky (and your imagination) is the limit.
-Just about anything you can add to these little wonton cups and top with cheese (or not) and bake until heated through is marvelous.
+Really, the sky (and your imagination) is the limit.
+Just about anything you can add to these little wonton cups and top with cheese (or not) and bake until heated through is going to be marvelous.

+Filled Won Ton Cups turkey pork beef